Rubusch/linux-c/040__simple-busses/iio__dc934a__ltc2607-dac-ltc2422-adc-hw-triggering/README.md

 $ cd ./module__ltc2607-dual-dac
 $ make
 ```
-Copy the module over to the target
+Copy the module and the `.dtbo` file over to the target.
+Move the `.dtbo` file into `/boot/` and register it in `/boot/config.txt` with `dtoverlay` as the other overlays.

 NB: In case the module won't compile (or `make clean` fails) due to the symlink, enter the directory on the absolute path, not the linked path.